Ebedthan/ebedthan.github.io/_pages/about.md

 If you're interested in collaboration, have questions, or simply want to say hello, feel free to reach out via the contact page.
 I am always open to connecting with like-minded individuals and engaging in stimulating conversations.

 Thank you for visiting, and I hope you enjoy exploring my world of research and discovery.
-Together, let's embark on a journey to unravel the mysteries of [your research field] and make a lasting impact on our ever-evolving world.
+Together, let's embark on a journey to unravel the mysteries of bioinformatics and make a lasting impact on our ever-evolving world.

 Happy exploring!